junxit/us-congress-bills-117/metadata.md

 - 2021-05-20 — On passage Passed without objection. (text: CR H2632)
 - 2021-05-20 — Passed/agreed to in House: On passage Passed without objection.(text: CR H2632)
 - 2021-05-20 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.
+- 2021-06-10 — Passed Senate without amendment by Unanimous Consent.
+- 2021-06-10 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2021-06-10 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S4501)
+- 2021-06-10 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S4501)
+- 2021-06-14 — Message on Senate action sent to the House.
+- 2021-06-17 — Presented to President.
+- 2021-06-17 — Presented to President.
+- 2021-06-23 — Became Public Law No: 117-19.
+- 2021-06-23 — Became Public Law No: 117-19.
+- 2021-06-23 — Signed by President.
+- 2021-06-23 — Signed by President.